 Seek help if you’re emotionally, physically or sexually abusive to your partner or children.

-Encourage and talk to friends, relatives and colleagues to take a stand against abuse of women and children.
+Encourage and talk to friends, relatives, and colleagues to take a stand against the abuse of women and children.

 Spread the message and join the conversation on social media using #NoExcuse

 Join your community policing forum (CPF): The community and local police stations are active partners in ensuring local safety and security.
 The goal of the CPF is to bring about effective crime prevention by launching intelligence-driven crime prevention projects in partnership with local communities.
 For more information on how to join, contact your local police station.

 The Western Cape Department of Community Safety encourages you to stand tall and speak out during the 16 Days of Activism campaign.